salesagility/SuiteCRM/tests/README.md

 It is also possible to run multi environments at the same time by adding multiple --env flags

 <pre>
-codecept run acceptance --env selenium-hub,selenium-iphone-6 --env browser-stack,browser-stack-ipad-2
+codecept run acceptance --env selenium-hub,selenium-iphone-6  --env selenium-hub,selenium-hd --env browser-stack,browser-stack-ipad-2
 </pre>
-The tests will be executed 2 times.
+The tests will be executed 3 times.
 One for each environment

 ### Selenium Environment
 In your selenium developement environment, It is recommended that you employ docker compose to set up a selenium hub with a selenium node.
+As this will ensure your version of chrome and firefox are kept up-to-date with the latest version.
+Plus you can then run multiple version of PHP on the same host machine.

 #### Using Docker Compose with the Selenium Hub